Switchback Travel (Jason Hummel)

 Weight per pair: 1 lb.
 1.6 oz.

-What we like: Tough, affordable, and includes Salomon’s strap safety tech.
+What we like: Tough, affordable, and includes Salomon’s auto-release strap for added safety.

 What we don’t: Only comes with one basket and doesn’t stand out in any other area.

-Joining the Volkl Phantastick and Evo Merge above is another high-quality but affordable ski pole to have on your radar: Salomon’s Arctic S3.
-For around the same price as the Phantastick, the Salomon is another tough, no-nonsense downhill design with a sturdy 18-millimeter shaft that will stand up well to aggressive resort riding.
-As its name suggests, the Arctic also includes Salomon’s S3 safety technology, which is similar to Scott’s SRS tech featured in their Team Issue poles below and designed to automatically disconnect the strap from the pole in the event of a fall.
-The rest of the design is decidedly basic—including just a single all-mountain basket and fairly subdued colorway options—but the Arctic checks all of the boxes for most resort skiers at a very approachable price point.
+Joining the Völkl Phantastick and Evo Merge above is another high-quality but affordable ski pole to have on your radar: Salomon’s Polar Pro S3.
+For around $10 more than the Phantastick, the Salomon is another tough, no-nonsense downhill design with a sturdy shaft (18mm at the top and 16mm at the bottom) that will stand up well to aggressive resort riding.
+As its name suggests, the Polar Pro also includes Salomon’s S3 safety technology, which is similar to Atomic’s SQS tech featured in their BCT Freeride poles below and designed to automatically disconnect the strap from the pole in the event of a fall.
+The rest of the design is decidedly basic (including just a single all-mountain basket), but the Polar Pro checks all of the boxes for most resort skiers at a very approachable price point.

 Basket: Standard

-What we like: Stiff carbon fiber that’s light; Trigger 3D system adds an extra dose of safety.
+What we like: Premium build, feathery feel, and Trigger 3D system adds an extra dose of safety.

 As with other pure carbon ski poles, the Leki’s biggest downsides are price and durability.
-For reference, the Carbon 14 3D costs $5 more than the Black Crows Furtis above without offering much added performance on the slopes.
-They do weigh around an ounce less per pair, but that’s a negligible difference.
-And the thin construction and standard baskets limit its usefulness to bombing down groomed runs (for reference, the Furtis comes with wider and more versatile powder baskets).
-But for those that can afford it and ski enough to enjoy it, the Carbon 14 3D is a great high-end ski pole from one of the best brands in the business.
+At $170, it’s the second-most-expensive downhill ski pole to make our list this season, and the thin construction and standard baskets limit the Carbon 14 3D’s usefulness to bombing down groomed runs.
+For reference, the Black Crows Furtis above comes with wider and more versatile powder baskets—along with a thicker and more durable carbon composite construction—for just $10 more and a negligible weight penalty.
+But for those who can afford it and ski enough to enjoy it, the Carbon 14 3D is another great high-end ski pole from one of the best brands in the business.
 For a cheaper aluminum option that shares many of the same features, see Leki’s Spitfire 3D.

 See the Leki Carbon 14 3D